-We are pleased to present our second Sustainability Report of Shanghai Turbo Enterprises Limited ("STE" or "Group") which covers the Group's performance from 1st January to 31st December 2018 (Reporting period).
+We are pleased to present our third Sustainability Report of Shanghai Turbo Enterprises Limited ("STE" or "Group") which covers the Group's performance from 1st January to 31st December 2019 (Reporting period).
 This report covers all relevant materiality of sustainable issues, performance and ESG factors of our group and it is prepared accordance to the Core Option of GRI Standards.

-The BOD appoints a 3-member Steering Committee consisting of the AC Chair, the CEO and the lead supervisor to work with the Working Committee since 1st quarter of the year 2018.
+The BOD appoints a 3-member Steering Committee consisting of the AC Chairman, the CEO (Zhang Rong resigned on 10 May 2019, Long Wei appointed on 10 May 2019 and Tan Juay Kiat appointed GM on 13 May 2020) and the lead supervisor to work with the Working Committee since May 2019.
 In the process the team brought out many issues and subjects for discussion and had provided pragmatic solutions.